 Agst wrote in his autobiography, published as The UPA Story:

 One cause which actuated me to do something to establish Homes for children was the fact that there was a Roman Catholic Convent (now Cowper Homes) in the Clarence District with a large number of Protestant children because there was no Protestant Home for them...To my surprise I received no assistance or encouragement from the Protestant Ministers and in some cases experienced open opposition.
 Most of them were just not interested in the practical side of Christian work let alone the militant side of the Association's objectives.

+From the 1960s into the 1980s the UPA began to close down its children's Homes and convert properties into aged care facilities.
+The UPA continues to provide support and information to past Care Leavers, including the services of a dedicated counsellor.
 In 2013, the UPA's surviving children's service is Youth Care UPA in the North Coast region, an accommodation, casework and supervision service.

-Sources used to compile this entry: Agst, Thomas Urich [with Robert J Martin], The UPA Story, United Protestant Association of NSW Ltd, Wahroonga, n.d., 67 pp; McCarthy, Joanne, 'Paedophile ring used boys home', The Sydney Morning Herald, 23 September 2013, http://www.smh.com.au/nsw/paedophile-ring-used-boys-home-20130922-2u7w6.html; Thinee, Kristy and Bradford, Tracy, Connecting Kin: Guide to Records, A guide to help people separated from their families search for their records [completed in 1998], New South Wales Department of Community Services, Sydney, New South Wales, 1998, http://nma.gov.au/blogs/inside/files/2011/02/connectkin_guide1.pdf; Site visit to the United Protestant Association, 12 April 2012; Email correspondence with staff of United Protestant Association, 24 April 2012; 18 February 2014; 17 April 2014.
+Sources used to compile this entry: Agst, Thomas Urich [with Robert J Martin], The UPA Story, United Protestant Association of NSW Ltd, Wahroonga, n.d., 67 pp; McCarthy, Joanne, 'Paedophile ring used boys home', The Sydney Morning Herald, 23 September 2013, http://www.smh.com.au/nsw/paedophile-ring-used-boys-home-20130922-2u7w6.html; Thinee, Kristy and Bradford, Tracy, Connecting Kin: Guide to Records, A guide to help people separated from their families search for their records [completed in 1998], New South Wales Department of Community Services, Sydney, New South Wales, 1998, https://clan.org.au/wp-content/uploads/2020/10/connectkin_guide.pdf; UPA Board, 'The Board of the UPA of NSW has issued the following apology', in UPA of NSW Ltd website, United Protestant Association of NSW Ltd, 2018, https://www.upa.org.au/former-children-upa-care/apology/; Site visit to the United Protestant Association, 12 April 2012; Email correspondence with staff of United Protestant Association, 24 April 2012; 18 February 2014; 17 April 2014.

 Prepared by: Naomi Parry

 Created: 22 March 2011, Last modified: 21 June 2021